mihastele/social-blocker/Readme.md

 # Social Media Blocker

-A Chrome extension that helps you stay focused by blocking access to social media websites.
+A browser extension that helps you stay focused by blocking access to social media websites.
+Compatible with both Chrome and Firefox.

 ## Features

 - Block multiple social media websites
 - Customize which sites to block
 - Simple and intuitive interface
-- Uses Chrome's Manifest V3 for better performance
+- Cross-browser compatibility (Chrome and Firefox)
+- Persistent settings across browser sessions

 ## Installation

+### For Chrome:
 1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Run `node build.js` to create the build files
-2. Open Chrome and go to `chrome://extensions/`
+4. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
+5. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+6. Click "Load unpacked" and select the `build/chrome` directory

+### For Firefox:
+1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Run `node build.js` to create the build files
+4. Open Firefox and go to `about:debugging#/runtime/this-firefox`
+5. Click "Load Temporary Add-on" and select `build/firefox/manifest.json`

+> **Note**: For a permanent installation in Firefox, you'll need to package the extension and sign it with Mozilla Add-ons.

 ## Usage